What the Spec: AR Specifications and Why They Matter

 The Big Picture: Mil-Spec vs. Commercial Spec

-The compatibility between Mil-Spec and commercial spec components is summarized in the table, below:
+The compatibility between these primary Mil-Spec and commercial spec components is summarized in the table, below:

 Verdict: Don't Use Commercial Spec